 What is it like to be in the business of flowers?

 Flowers are tied to really important parts of people’s lives: having a baby, a death, getting engaged, having a birthday.
-So it needs to not just be something you get from a grocery store bucket or something from a website that’s a formula.
-We ask questions like “Where did your mom grow up?” or “What’s their favorite color?” or “What smells does he like?” to create something really special.
+So it needs to not just be something you get from a grocery store bucket or something cookie-cutter from a website.
+We ask tailoring questions like “where did your mom grow up?” or “what’s their favorite color?” or “what smells does he like?” to create something really special.

 The flower industry is very cooperative to be in.
 Almost every florist that I know will share advice and knowledge; it’s really amazing.
 I can text so many different people to ask them questions or give suggestions.
 When we share what our experiences are, share what our prices are and that type of information, we end up making the industry stronger.

 We get our flowers from local growers, wholesalers and importers.
 There is a flower market in San Diego and also we grow some of our own flowers.
 We have a tiny garden behind our shop where we grow specialty roses and some greenery.
 Also, we now have a mini-urban flower farm in El Cajon where we have a bunch of raised beds to grow our own flowers (it’s actually my boyfriend’s parent’s tennis court which they haven’t used in 15 years so they’re letting me rent it from them).
 We’re thinking about doing some urban gardening in other places and developing a sort-of community garden space program but not quite ready for that yet.